Under FOI, I am requesting the following information.

 Section 36: Prejudice to effective conduct of public affairs

-The redacted material on page 28 of ‘F0060811 Correspondence & Attachments’ is covered by section 36 (2)(b)(i)(ii) of the Freedom of Information Act 2000.
-This exempts information that, if, in the reasonable opinion of a qualified person, disclosure of the information under this Act would, or would be likely to, (i) inhibit the free and frank provision of advice , or (ii) the free and frank exchange of views for the purposes of deliberation.
+The redacted material on the attachments titled ‘Research report 01’ and ‘Research Report 02’ is covered by section 36 (2)(b)(i)(ii) of the Freedom of Information Act 2000.
+This exempts information that, if, in the reasonable opinion of a qualified person, disclosure of the information under this Act would, or would be likely to, (i) inhibit the free and frank provision of advice, or (ii) the free and frank exchange of views for the purposes of deliberation.

-Section 36 (2) (b)(i)(ii) is a qualified exemption.
-We are therefore required to conduct a public interest test when applying any qualified exemption.
+Section 36 (2) (b)(i)(ii) is a qualified exemption and we are required to conduct a public interest test when applying any qualified exemption.
 This means that after it has been decided that the exemption is engaged, the public interest in releasing the information must be considered.
-If the public interest in disclosing the information outweighs the public interest in withholding it then the exemption does not apply and must be released.
+If the public interest in disclosing the information outweighs the public interest in withholding it then the exemption does not apply and the information must be released.
 In the FOI Act there is a presumption that information should be released unless there are compelling reasons to withhold it.

 With the agreement of the Qualified Person (for The National Archives this is our CEO and Keeper), in whose reasonable opinion this exemption is engaged, the public interest has now been concluded and the balance of the public interest has been found to fall in favour of non-disclosure.
 Considerations in favour of the release of the information included the principle that there is a public interest in showing a true and open account of government decision-making, making for greater accountability and increasing public confidence in the integrity of the decisions made.
 There is also a general public interest in being able to evaluate government policy.

-However, it is considered that the release of a small amount of information (two paragraphs) requested would prejudice the effective function of the process for access to public records.
+However, it is considered that the release of the requested information would prejudice the effective function of the process for access to public records.
 It is important that colleagues across government are able to exchange views freely and frankly and to fully discuss any issues that affect this process.
 The National Archives is required to engage freely and openly with departments on an ongoing basis to discuss the sensitivities relating to our collections.
-We need the space to have the necessary conversations; without the ability to do this might have an adverse impact on the willingness of departments to provide The National Archives with the level of detail which the process requires.
-To release some of the information requested may act as an inhibitor to necessary discussions which would not be in the public interest and would be likely to prejudice The National Archives ability to carry out its obligations under the Public Records Act 1958.
+We need the space to have the necessary conversations; and the removal of this space may have an adverse impact on the willingness of departments to provide The National Archives with the level of detail which the process requires.
+To release some of the information requested may act as an inhibitor to necessary discussions which would not be in the public interest and would be likely to prejudice The National Archives’ ability to carry out its obligations under the Public Records Act 1958 and the Freedom of Information Act 2000.
 As such, release of this information would be seen to prejudice the effective conduct of public affairs.

 Further guidance on section 36 can be found here: